-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
 "Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-See Chapter 4, Section 10 for more information about the late enrollment penalty.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.

-Section 2.1 You can end your membership during the Annual Enrollment Period for Individual (non-group) plans
+Section 2.1 You can end your membership during the Annual Enrollment Period for Individual (non-group) plans changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following types of plans: